sitaber/pyDM404/README.md

 ### GUI
 - Made GUI colors more consistent.
-    - **LOAD/SAVE** menus: Made the selection boxes white when not seleceted and red when selected
+    - **LOAD/SAVE** menus: Made the selection boxes white when not selected and red when selected
-    - **ASSN SND** menu: Made the selection boxes white when not seleceted and red when selected.
-Selectable sounds now have a green select box
+    - **ASSN SND** menu: Made the selection boxes white when not selected and red when selected.
+Select-able sounds now have a green select box
     - **MAIN SCREEN**: **REC** button is no longer red
     - The **BLANK** disk is no longer displayed in the **LOAD/SAVE** menus